-We posited that when physicians bill out-of-network, it creates costs for the hospital where they work.
-In Section 4.3, we hypothesized that physician management firms that used out-of-network billing as a strategy would have to offer transfers to hospitals to offset these costs.
+When physicians bill out-of-network, it creates costs for the hospital where they work.
+We hypothesized that physician management firms that used out-ofnetwork billing as a strategy would have to offer transfers to hospitals to offset these costs.
 These costs could take the form of direct payments or reductions in subsidies (which we cannot observe) or changes in physician behavior that benefits hospitals (which we can observe).
 Our results presented in Table 6 are consistent with our predictions.
-We estimate Equation (13a) and find that after EmCare entered a hospital and began billing out-of-network for ED services, facility charges at the hospitals where they worked increased by \$1,683.63 (27 percent) and facilities' total payments increased by \$294.58 (11 percent).
-As we illustrate in Table 6, this increase in facility payments was driven, in part, by a 1.4 percentage point (5 percent) increase in the probability that a patient received an imaging procedure (Column (5)) and a 2.1 percentage point (23 percent) increase in the likelihood that a patient was admitted to the hospital.26 As we illustrate in Panel F of Figure 6, this increase in admissions is visible in the raw data and occurred immediately after EmCare entered a hospital.
+We estimate Equation (1a) and find that after EmCare entered a hospital and began billing out-of-network for ED services, facility charges at the hospitals where they worked increased by 1,683.63 (27) percent) and facilities' total payments increased by \$294.58 (11 percent).
+As we illustrate in Table 6, this increase in facility payments was driven, in part, by a 1.4 percentage point (5 percent) increase in the probability that a patient received an imaging procedure (Column (5)) and a 2.1 percentage point (23) percent) increase in the likelihood that a patient was admitted to the hospital.25 As we illustrate in Panel F of Figure 6, this increase in admissions is visible in the raw data and occurred immediately after EmCare entered a hospital.
+It is notable that physicians both order patients to be admitted from the ED and order imaging studies, so these are outcomes that EmCare physicians can alter.